mcallaghan/ml-map/docs/source/training/finetuning.md

 df[['text','labels']]
 ```

 We'll need to use a different loss function to the default.
-We can do this by subclassing Trainer {meth}`mlmap.CustomTrainer.compute_loss`, and adding in our own
+We can do this by subclassing Trainer {meth}`mlmap.transformer_utils.CustomTrainer.compute_loss`, and adding in our own

 ```{code-cell} ipython3
 :tags: [thebe-init]